jenspfahl/ANOTHERpass/SERVER-API-SPEC.md

-        "readableUid": <the shortened and readable UUID of the credential>, "name": <the name of the credential stored in the app>, "password", <the raw password of the credential in plaintext>, "user": <the user of the credential>,
-        "website": <the website information of the credential>
+        "readableUid": <the shortened and readable UUID of the credential>, "name": <the name of the credential stored in the app>, "password", <the raw password of the credential in plaintext>, "user": <the user of the credential if present>, "website": <the website information of the credential if present>, "opt": <an OTP configuration if present>
     }
     ..
 }